oyyblin/galaxy-docs/doc-developer/3-smart-contract/contracts/starnft.md

 ## Contract Address:

-We have a lot of StarNFT contracts, there only list the Galaxy Space contract addresses.
+We have a lot of StarNFT contracts, there only list the Galxe Space contract addresses.

 | Chain     | Address                                    |
 | --------- | ------------------------------------------ |